jedld/Gameboy-Enhanced-Firmware-m5stack-cardputer-/README.md

 * X
 * Yakyuman
 * Yoshi

+24.07.2024:0.78

+* Reduced overall volume; it still draws enough power to cause the backlight to flicker with the boost on full effect and volume maxed but it was flickering badly with the new amplification code.
+* Added revision number to boot sequence
+* Added configurable BASS BOOST to settings menu (0 -> +42db gain)
+* Removed dynamically allocated memory component for cartridge ram, 32k is largest any compatible game requires anyways so this is now a fixed buffer preventing memory fragmentation which allows the new....
+* Added ability to quit the current game and return to the file selection menu; there may be a slight sound as the next game starts.
+This is just left over audio buffer info from the previous emulation.
+* Spent time this month porting the emulator to T-Display S3 Touch, gamepad support working in that version, this was research to hopefully discover the incompatibility the cardputer seems to be having, power and library conflict are leading contenteders.
+Code is the same.

+07.07.2024:

+* Added bass boost function to audio engine
+* Added SGB support for pocket bomberman
+* Improved audio quality; less clipping at high volume levels.
+* Fix bug with startup audio being forced to Mute (part of BLE debugging code I forgot to remove)

 06.07.2024:v0.77
 * Added adventures of lolo, james bond 007, Megaman 3, The Rescue of Princess Blobette Starring A Boy and His Blob, Game & Watch Gallery, Arcade Classics No2 Centipede and Millipede SGB & AP support